DataDog/terraform-module-datadog-agentless-scanner/README.md

 ```

 > [!IMPORTANT]
-> We strongly recommend [pinning](https://developer.hashicorp.com/terraform/language/modules/sources#selecting-a-revision) the version of the module to keep repeatable deployment and to avoid unexpected changes.
+> Datadog strongly recommends [pinning](https://developer.hashicorp.com/terraform/language/modules/sources#selecting-a-revision) the version of the module to keep repeatable deployment and to avoid unexpected changes.

 ## Uninstall

-To uninstall, remove the agentless scanner module from your Terraform code.
-All resources associated with the agentless scanner will be deleted.
-Alternatively, if you've used a separate terraform state for this setup, you can directly execute `terraform destroy`.
+To uninstall, remove the Agentless scanner module from your Terraform code.
+Removing this module deletes all resources associated with the Agentless scanner.
+Alternatively, if you used a separate Terraform state for this setup, you can uninstall the Agentless scanner by executing `terraform destroy`.

 > [!WARNING]
-> Please exercise caution when deleting Terraform resources.
+> Exercise caution when deleting Terraform resources.
 Review the plan carefully to ensure everything is in order.

 ## Examples